Kavalactone

-Kavalactones are a class of lactone compounds found in kava roots and Alpinia zerumbet (Shell ginger).
-Kavalactones are under research for potential to have various psychotropic effects, including anxiolytic and sedative/hypnotic activities.
+Kavalactones are a class of lactone compounds found in kava roots and Alpinia zerumbet (shell ginger) and in several Gymnopilus, Phellinus and Inonotus fungi.
+Some kavalactones are bioactive.
+They are responsible for the psychoactive, analgesic, euphoric and sedative effects of kava.

-Enzyme inhibition
+Bioactivity

-Kava extract has been shown in vitro to potentially inhibit a wide range of hepatic enzymes, suggesting a possible potential for interactions with many pharmaceuticals and herbal medications.
-In human volunteers in vivo inhibition is currently limited to CYP1A2, and CYP2E1 through use of probe drugs to measure inhibition.
+Kava extract interacts with many pharmaceuticals and herbal medications.
+In human volunteers, in vivo inhibition includes CYP1A2 and CYP2E1 through use of probe drugs to measure inhibition.

 Research

-Several preliminary studies are assessing potential effects of kava, including its anxiolytic actions and hepatotoxicity, but the role specifically of kavalactones among many other kava compounds for these effects remains under study.
+Its anxiolytic and hepatotoxic properties have been investigated.

-The major kavalactones (except for desmethoxyyangonin) have been shown to potentiate the activity of GABAA receptors, which may underlie the anxiolytic and sedative properties of kava.
+The major kavalactones (except for desmethoxyyangonin) potentiate GABAA receptors, which may underlie the anxiolytic and sedative properties of kava.
 Further, inhibition of the reuptake of norepinephrine and dopamine, binding to the CB1 receptor, inhibition of voltage-gated sodium and calcium channels, and monoamine oxidase B reversible inhibition are additional pharmacological actions that have been reported for kavalactones.

-Kavalactone type compounds may help protect against high glucose induced cell damage.

 Toxicity

-Several kavalactones (e.g. methysticin and yangonin) affect a group of enzymes involved in metabolism, called CYP1A1.
+Several kavalactones (e.g., methysticin and yangonin) affect a group of enzymes involved in metabolism, called the CYP450 system.
 Hepatotoxicity occurred in a small portion of previously healthy kava users, particularly from extracts, as opposed to whole root powders.

 Compounds

-At least 18 different kavalactones have been identified to date, with methysticin being the first identified.
+At least 18 different kavalactones are known, with methysticin being the first identified.

 Multiple analogues, such as ethysticin, have also been isolated.

-Some consist of a substituted α-pyrone as the lactone while others are partially saturated.
+Some consist of a substituted α-pyrone as the lactone, while others are partially saturated.

 The average elimination half-life of kavalactones typically present in kava root is 9 hr.